erifa1/ranomaly/README.md

 F1000 reference paper](https://f1000research.com/articles/10-7) and [the
 poster](https://hal.archives-ouvertes.fr/hal-02340484/) presenting this workflow.

+A shiny app [ExploreMetabar](https://shiny.migale.inrae.fr/app/exploremetabar) is available to explore phyloseq object generated with rANOMALY or other tools, and allow users to perform statistical analysis in an user friendly interface (no command line).

 ## Installation

 You can install the development version of rANOMALY from this repository